Technoplatz/bi/README.md

 ## What is Technoplatz BI

 Technoplatz BI is a [no-code](#what-is-no-code), multi-container data application and data sharing platform designed to manage business processes without developing software from scratch.
-It provides optimized and pragmatic solutions for the main requirements of any data-driven process by considering that each business has its own unique conditions;
+It provides optimized and pragmatic solutions for the main requirements of many data-driven process by considering that each business has its own unique conditions;

 - [Data Application](#data-application)
 - [BI-Directional Data Sharing](#bi-directional-data-sharing)